lsst/rtn-045/index.rst

 Branch.
 -------
-Develop new notebooks, or update existin ones, in a new branch (from main, not from prod) named for the associated Jira ticket (e.g., tickets/PREOPS-12345) or with the username/task convention (e.g., u/melissag/makeNB10).
+Develop new notebooks, or update existing ones, in a new branch (from main, not from prod) named for the associated Jira ticket (e.g., tickets/PREOPS-12345) or with the username/task convention (e.g., u/melissag/makeNB10).
 Only update one notebook per ticket branch, unless the ticket is to make similar updates to all notebooks (e.g., when bumping the RSP's recommended image).
 Update the README file when appropriate.

 Commit and Push.
 ----------------